 GrantedAuthority s.
 Some sort of logout command should be provided by the application that invalidates the cookie if the user requests this.
 TokenBasedRememberMeServices also implements Spring Security's LogoutHandler interface so can be used with LogoutFilter to have the cookie cleared automatically.

 The beans required in an application context to enable remember-me services are as follows:

-<bean id="rememberMeFilter" class= "org.springframework.security.web.authentication.rememberme.RememberMeAuthenticationFilter"> <property name="rememberMeServices" ref="rememberMeServices"/> <property name="authenticationManager" ref="theAuthenticationManager" /> </bean>
+''' cbean id="rememberMeFilter" class= "org.springframework.security.web.authentication.rememberme.RememberMeAuthenticationFilter"> cproperty name="rememberMeServices" ref="rememberMeServices"/> cproperty name="authenticationManager" ref="theAuthenticationManager" /> c/bean>